-Furthermore, the opportunity for educational enrichment in a safe and nurturing environment promises greater readiness for school to young children in low-income communities.
+Furthermore, the opportunity for educational enrichment in a safe and nurturing environment promises greater readiness for school among young children in low-income communities.
 Music is one way to counter some of the disadvantages that accrue due to a lack of economic advantage, helping develop a sense of community and empowerment.
-For instance, frequent performances of small ensembles to combined orchestral groups help develop pride and self-confidence in our students.
+For instance, frequent performances of small ensembles and combined orchestral groups help develop pride and self-confidence in our students.

-- Attend school more often,
+- Attend school more often;

-- Start from behind in terms of school-readiness for the 3rd or 4th grade, however after 1-2 years of Kidznotes, score at or on-par when compared to state mean scores on end of grade tests for their schools and grades,
+- Start from behind in terms of school-readiness for the 3rd or 4th grade; however, after 1-2 years of Kidznotes, score at or on-par when compared to state mean scores on end of grade tests for their schools and grades;

-- Are more frequently identified as “A” or “B” students in the classroom,
+- Are more frequently identified as “A” or “B” students in the classroom;

-- Are more willing to ask for help when they need it,
+- Are more willing to ask for help when they need it;

 - Are more frequently identified as having self-determination and persistence

-Through immersion in ensembles and orchestras, children develop the SEARCH Institute’s identified social skills that are critical for success in school and adulthood, including accountability, mutual respect, teamwork, intrinsic motivation, critical listening, discipline, focus, and attention.
-By fostering these skills, Kidznotes creates a caring school climate and neighborhood by inviting children to serve others while setting high expectations and engaging and supporting creative activities with a sense of purpose.
+Through immersion in ensembles and orchestras, children develop the SEARCH Institute’s identified social skills that are critical for success in school and adulthood, including accountability, mutual respect, teamwork, intrinsic motivation, critical listening, discipline, focus and attention.
+By fostering these skills, Kidznotes creates a caring school climate and neighborhood by inviting children to serve others while setting high expectations and engaging creative activities with a sense of purpose.

-In these neighborhoods Kidznotes partners with 8 Title -1 elementary schools where the racial composition of students is approximately 50.67% African American, 34.74% Hispanic and 14.59% Other—representing a diversity not traditional to classical music and orchestras.
+Kidznotes partners with 8 Title -1 elementary schools where the racial composition of students is approximately 50.67% African American, 34.74% Hispanic and 14.59% Other—representing a diversity not traditional to classical music and orchestras.

 As a targeted initiative in changing the face of poverty in Durham and in Raleigh, all enrolled Kidznotes students qualify for free and reduced lunch.
-Kidznotes (and its El Sistema model) emphasizes early-childhood intervention, consistent and continuing services through a conveyor belt of programs for every child as s/he ages, and intensity of engagement for the child and family.
+Kidznotes (and its El Sistema model) emphasizes early-childhood intervention, consistent and continuing services through a conveyor belt of programs for every child and intensity of engagement for the child and family.
 As we grow, Kidznotes is committed to serving Durham and Raleigh’s students from pre-kindergarten through high-school.

-Read more about the history of Kidznotes in Durham and Raleigh on the “Our History” page.
+Read the Kidznotes story to learn how we landed in Durham and Raleigh on the Our History page.